SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 Click **Add global role** in the **Global roles** tab.

-In the **New global role** page you will see a list of permission types at the left and a list of applications to be accessed at the right.
+In the **New global role** page you will see a list of permission types at the left and a list of web apps to be accessed at the right.

 The following screenshot shows the settings for the "admins" role.